timrobot/CortexNanoBridge/README.md

 ```

 Then once you have [obtained the ip address](https://learnubuntu.com/check-ip-address/) for the Jetson, proceed with installing the [remote API](https://github.com/timrobot/Cortano) onto your laptop or desktop to connect.
 The service should be running every time the robot powers on.

-### Bugs or Known Issues

-* Jetpack6 (22.04) seems to have issues related to USB comm ports.
-We are still working on this one.
-  * uninstall brltty via `sudo apt-get remove brltty; sudo reboot`